 Thus, the method of payment does not determine the quality of the employee, only the elements of the formation of the contract as the subordination bond, the financial dependency defined the employee.
 Also, labor standards oblige employers to pay for work at least at the minimum wage.

-The certificate is not a reference letter and can not reflect the quality of the employee's or employee's work.
+The certificate is not a reference letter and can not reflect the quality of the employee's work.

-The employer is obliged to give to the employee who so requests the work certificate detailing the parties to the contract, the nature of the work and the duration.
-This certificate must be delivered regardless of the cause of the work stoppage at the employee's request.
+The employer is obliged to give to the employee such certificate upon request by him.
+This certificate must be delivered regardless the cause of termination.

 Moreover, these hours of work may be modified or extended by the employer.
-Thus, any work performed more than normal working hours is overtime and must be remunerated accordingly.
+Thus, any work performed in addition to normal working hours is overtime and must be remunerated accordingly.

 The labor standards have subdivided the hours of rest, leave, or break and have established, according to each one, the adequate time and, if possible, the salary to be paid.